-Save as disclosed herein, there was no issue, purchase, sale or redemption by the Company or any of its subsidiaries, of its listed securities during the Review Year.
+Save as disclosed above, there was no purchase, sale or redemption by the Company or any of its subsidiaries of any listed securities of the Company (including sale or transfer of treasury shares) during the Review Year.

-Movements in the reserves of the Group and the Company during the Review Year are set out in the Consolidated Statement of Changes in Equity on page 59 of this annual report.
+Movements in the reserves of the Group and the Company during the Review Year are set out in the Consolidated Statement of Changes in Equity on page 61 of this annual report.

-The Company's reserves available for distribution represent the share premium, reserves and profit which in aggregate amounted to approximately RMB3,649 million as at 31 December 2023.
+The Company's reserves available for distribution represent the share premium, reserves and profit which in aggregate amounted to approximately RMB3,271 million as at 31 December 2024.
 Under the Companies Law, Cap 22 (Law 3 of 1961, consolidated and revised) of the Cayman Islands, the share premium of the Company is available for paying distributions or dividends to Shareholders subject to the provisions of the Company's memorandum and Articles and provided that immediately following the date on which distribution or dividend is proposed to be paid, the Company is able to pay its debts as they fall due in the ordinary course of business.
 In accordance with the Articles, dividends may be declared and paid out of the profits of the Company, realised or unrealised or from any reserve set aside from profits which the Directors determine is no longer needed.
 With the sanction of an ordinary resolution, dividend may also be declared and paid out of share premium account of the Company.